 The goal of powerlifting is to increase your 1 rep max in the squat, bench press, and deadlift.
 For example, if you want to get stronger at powerlifting squats, then you should squat to competition depth, not do partial squats or leg press.

 The same principle applies when it comes to training arms.
 Since training arms is lower on the spectrum of specific exercise for powerlifting, many lifters neglect them or don’t see a value in doing them.
-Simply put, powerlifters don’t like to do anything ‘extra’ that doesn’t contribute to their goal.
+Simply put, powerlifters don’t like to do anything ‘extra’, including many isolation exercises, that doesn’t contribute to their goal.

 With these two principles in mind, there are still several good reasons why powerlifters should at least spend some time training their arms.
 Let’s cover those now!